rubrik-devops/puppet-hostname/README.md

     hostname::hostname: host1
     hostname::domain: example.com

+Also, the module can update /etc/hosts if so desired, eg:

+    hostname::updatehosts: true

 Include the module in the usual fashion, ideally somewhere like your SOE module so your hostname is set before the installation of most services.